-- (a) Any drainage, filling, excavation or other alteration of a wetland shall be conducted in compliance with Minnesota Statutes, section 103G.245, the wetland conservation act, and regulations adopted thereunder. - (b) A wetland may be used for stormwater storage and treatment only if the use will not adversely affect the function and public value of the wetland as determined by the local government unit. - (c) Other activities which would change the character of a wetland shall not diminish the quantity, quality or biological diversity of the wetland. - (d) A land disturbing activity within a wetland may require a District permit under Rules D and E. - (e) An activity within a wetland that alters or fills a floodplain may require a District permit under Rule F. - 4.
-LOCAL GOVERNMENT UNIT.
-The District intends to serve as the local government unit for administration of the wetland conservation act, unless a particular municipality in the District has elected to assume that role in its jurisdictional area.
+- (a) Any drainage, filling, excavation, or other alteration of a wetland shall be conducted in compliance with Minnesota Statutes, section 103G.245, the Wetland Conservation Act, and regulations adopted thereunder. - (b) A land disturbing activity within a wetland may require a District permit under Rules D and E. - (c) An activity within a wetland that alters or fills a floodplain may require a District permit under Rule F.